whitecryptoknight/Geotrek-rando-v3-1/docs/customization/customization-htmlscripts.md

 The BAM widget is an open-source biodiversity widget developed by French National Parks.
 It can be integrated into Geotrek-rando detail pages to display biodiversity observations around a trek or other touristic content.

 When a trek detail page is displayed, the BAM widget retrieves the trek geometry from the Geotrek-admin API as GeoJSON.
-It then creates a buffer around this geometry (the buffer size in meters is defined in the widget parameters, 100 m in the example below) and queries a biodiversity data source to retrieve observations within this area.
-By default, the data source is GBIF, but it can be replaced by Wikidata or a GeoNature instance to generate a list of observed species.
+It then creates a buffer around this geometry (the buffer size in meters is defined in the widget parameters, 100 meters in the example below) and queries a biodiversity data source to retrieve observations within this area.
+By default, the data source is GBIF, but it can be replaced by a GeoNature instance to generate a list of observed species.

 For more information about the widget, please visit the [project's GitHub page](https://github.com/PnX-SI/BAM-widget/).